-The Group consists of FAST RETAILING CO., LTD. (the "Company") and 119 consolidated subsidiaries.
+The Group consists of FAST RETAILING CO., LTD. (the "Company"), 120 consolidated subsidiaries and 1 associate accounted for using the equity-method.

 Details of the Group's businesses as well as the positioning of the Company and its main affiliates relative to the businesses are as follows.